 Research

-I am also a co-Principal Investigator on a Randomized Controlled Trial in the Peruvian highlands related to Sexual Education and Native Languages.
+I also use primary data on research in Health and Education.
+I am a co-Principal Investigator on a Randomized Controlled Trial in the Peruvian highlands that aims to improve sexual education for high-school indigenous-language speakers.
+[Project Page]

 Teaching